mechengineermike/ImageToVector/README.md

+Use this tool at: `https://mechengineermike.github.io/ImageToVector/`.

 # Image to Vector

-A private, browser-based raster-to-SVG converter tuned for black artwork, script lettering, clipart, and laser engraver assets.
-Images are processed locally and never uploaded.
+A free, private, browser-based raster-to-SVG converter tuned for single color artwork, script lettering, clipart, and laser engraver assets.
+Images are processed locally.

 ## Browser version